isc1/wandurr/README.md

 A simple c++/ncurses game where you wander around and do stuff HURR DURR

+The wandurr1 game is entirely contained in the file wandurr1.cpp, the other .cpp files in this repository are just examples that help illustrate some basic things like how to use clock_gettime(), how to pass a struct for writing and so on.

 This game is really just a fun coding exercise for me, and I hope I write it in such a way that new c++ coders might be able to have fun playing around with a little game programming, with less complexity